Minneapolis Miracle: Radio and TV media calls

 In Minnesota, the game was broadcast on KFAN, with Paul Allen and Pete Bercich serving as announcers.
-As the Vikings players lined up for what would later be the last play of the game, Allen and Bercich called:

-Allen's call of "Minneapolis Miracle" went viral and would later be widely used to refer to the game itself, including by the NFL's official Twitter account minutes after the game ended.
-Some outlets also employed the name "Minnesota Miracle."
+As the final play was happening, Allen said, "Are you kidding me?!
+It's a Minneapolis Miracle!
+Stefon Diggs!
+And the Minnesota Vikings have walked off on the New Orleans Saints!
+It's a 61-yard Minneapolis Miracle!"
+The call went viral and the term "Minneapolis Miracle" later came to be widely used to refer to the game itself, including by the NFL's official Twitter account minutes after the game ended.
+Some outlets also used the name "Minnesota Miracle".
 SB Nation writer Harry Lyles Jr. later characterized Allen's call as the "perfect" radio call for the play.
 ESPN Brazilian Portuguese-language broadcaster Rômulo Mendonça also used the phrase Milagre em Minneapolis ("The Miracle in Minneapolis") during his live commentary.